morotsman/morotsman.github.io/_posts/2020-12-30-finagle-client.markdown

 The reason the webshop calls the stock service is to be able to warn the customer if an item is out of stock.
 Depending on the context it might be better to show slightly outdated stock information for the customer then to not be able to use the webshop during black friday.
 This should of course be a decision for the product owner.

-Further, to keep this really simple, the stock service provide an API `GET stock` for a single item.
-Http status 200 means that the item is in stock.
+I will use this webshop example throughout the post to make things more concrete.
+Further, to keep this really simple, the stock service only provide a single API `GET stock` for a one item.
+If the service returns Http status 200 then the item is in stock.

 By the way, in the code examples below I'm using a mock service that I developed as a hobby project, the service makes it possible to define mock end points and a delay.
 It's available here: [mock service].

-Ok, so lets say that the PO tells us it's ok to just notify the customer that we don't have any information if the item in stock or not.
+Ok, so lets say that the PO tells us it's ok to just tell the customer that the item is in stock if we run into trouble.

-Well, then a simple timeout could just be the thing to save black friday.
+Well, then a simple timeout with a fallback could be just the thing to save black friday.

 ![Resilient]({{ site.url }}/assets/resilient/distributed_5.png){:height="80%" width="80%"}